Amey-Thakur/CRYPTOGRAPHY-AND-SYSTEM-SECURITY-AND-SYSTEM-SECURITY-LAB/README.md

 ## Syllabus

 > [Official CBCGS Syllabus](Syllabus/TE%20BE%20Comp%20Engg%20CBCGS%20Syllabus.pdf)
-> Complete Third Year Computer Engineering syllabus document from the University of Mumbai, including detailed course outcomes, assessment criteria, and module specifications for CSS and SSL.
+> Complete Third Year Computer Engineering syllabus document from the University of Mumbai, including detailed course outcomes, assessment criteria, and module specifications for Cryptography and System Security and System Security Laboratory.

 > [!IMPORTANT]
 > Always verify the latest syllabus details with the official University of Mumbai website, as curriculum updates may occur after this repository's archival date.